 Land Use Category Abbr.
 Characteristics and Uses BVCP Density/ Intensity Use-Industrial.
 General Industrial GI Characteristics and Locations: The General IndustrialGI designation elassification is shown where the more intensive and heavy industries are located or planned.
 Uses: Consists of more intensive manufacturing and may include outdoor storage and warehouses.
-Community Industrial CI Characteristics and Locations: The Community Industrial classification This designation is shown for those areas where the predominant CI uses provide a direct service to the planning area.
-These uses often have ancillary commercial activity and and are essential to the life of the Boulder community.
-Uses: Consists of These uses include smaller scale community serving industries (such as auto-related uses, small printing operations, building contractors, building supply warehouses, and small manufacturing operations). and similar uses, May include some ancillary commercial activity.
-Light Industrial LI Characteristics and Locations: The industrial uses considered as 'Light' on the Comprehensive Plan are.
-These uses are LI uses are concentrated primarily in 'industrial parks' located within the Gunbarrel area along the Longmont Diagonal, and alongnorth of Arapahoe Avenue between 33rdand 63rd55th streets.
-Uses: Consists pPrimarily of research and development, light manufacturing and assembly, media and storage, large scale printing and publishing, electronics, technical companies, or other intensive employment uses.
-Residential and other complementary uses will be encouraged in appropriate locations.
-(See Policy 2.21.)
-Mixed Use Industrial MUI Characteristics and Locations: Mixed Use Industrial development may be MUI deemed appropriate and will be encouraged in some industrial areas, where industrial character will predominate.
+Industries Industries Community Industrial CI CharacteristicsandLocations:TheCommunityIndustrialelassificationThisdesignationis shown for those areas where thepredominantCIuses provide a direct service to the planning area.Theseuses often have ancillary commercial activity and and are essential to thelife of the Boulder community.Uses:Consists of These uses includesmaller scale community servingindustries (such as auto-related uses, small printing operations, buildingcontractors, building supply warehouses, and small manufacturingoperations).and similar uses.May include some ancillary commercial Light Industrial activity.Characteristics and Locations: The industrial uses considered as 'Light' on the Comprehensive Plan are .
+These uses areLI uses are concentrated primarily in 'industrial parks' located within the Gunbarrel area along the Longmont Diagonal, and alongnorth of Arapahoe Avenue between 33rdand 63rd55th streets.Uses: Consists pPrimarily of research and development, light manufacturing and assembly, media and storage, large scale printing and publishing, electronics, technical companies, or other intensive Mixed Use Industrial MUI Characteristics and Locations: Mixed Use Industrial development may beMUI deemed appropriate and-will be encouraged in some industrial areas_where industrial character will predominate.
 Housing compatible with and appropriate to the industrial character will be encouraged and may be required.
 Neighborhood retail and service uses may be allowed.
-Specific zoning and other standards and regulations will be adopted which define the desired form, intensity, mix, location and design characteristics of these uses.
+Specific zoning and other_standards and regulations will be adopted which define the desired form, intensity, mix, location and design characteristics of these uses.
 Uses: Light industrial uses will be predominate and neighborhood retail and service uses may be allowed.
 Housing compatible with and appropriate to the industrial character will be encouraged and may be required.